phase2/rig/README.md

 Code
 ----

-We make use a few key libraries to do all the fancy stuff that the `rig` CLI will do.
+We make use of a few key libraries to do all the fancy stuff that the `rig` CLI will do.

  * https://github.com/urfave/cli
      * The entire CLI framework from helps text to flags.
 This was an easy cli to build b/c of this library